Can K-12 Digital Signage Teach Digital Natives? | Chapter 1

-It’s important to keep in mind that what needs to change for today’s students is not the content or material being taught, but the delivery and presentation of the information.
+It’s important to keep in mind that what needs to change for today’s students is not the content or material educators teach, but the delivery and presentation of the information.
 Today’s student won’t abide plodding, step-by-step tutorials and long-winded lectures.
 Their world moves fast and they can handle information in greater quantities and at greater speeds.
 It’s what they expect, and it’s what keeps them engaged.

 So the challenge for educators — and the key to bridging this ever-growing generation gap — is to find a way to adapt and repurpose essential educational content so that it can be communicated in the language of the digital native.
-Digital signage for education provides the solution.
+Undoubtedly, digital signage for education provides the solution.

 K-12 digital signage rolls technologies of computers, projectors and interactive whiteboards into one compact, easy-to-use system.
 It provides a level of versatility unseen with previous technologies.
-For example, digital signage can be used to:
+For example, educators can use digital signage to:

 Chapter two of this series will discuss the classroom uses for K-12 digital signage in more detail, but the key takeaway here is that digital signage enables educators to provide students with visual, auditory and kinesthetic stimulation.
 In other words, K-12 digital signage allows teachers to communicate with students in their native language — digital.